-Aim 1: Eliminate unlawful discrimination, harassment, victimisation, and any

 other conduct prohibited by the act.

-The loss of 2 posts is through voluntary process Ses.

-een people who share protected

-characteristics and those who don't.

-N/A

-relations between people w ho share a protected

-hose who do not share it.

-N/A

-Addressing the 1.
-No Major Change The proposal is robust there is no

-impact potential for discrimination or adverse impact.
-All

-opportunities to promote equality have been utilised

-through the adoption of corporate HR policies in

-conjunction with the Trade Union.

-2. Adjust/Change n/a

-3. Continue as is n/a

-4. Stop/Remove n/a

-Date sent to Equalit Date sent to Equality Rep for publishing

-Date Published (equality rep to enter date) 00/00/0000
+The loss of 2 posts is through voluntary processes.
+Aim 2: Advance Equality of opportunity, between people who share protected characteristics and those who don't.
+N/A Aim 3: Foster good relations between people who share a protected characteristic and those who do not share it.
+N/A Addressing the 1.
+No Major Change The proposal is robust there is no potential for discrimination or adverse impact.
+All impact opportunities to promote equality have been utilised through the adoption of corporate HR policies in conjunction with the Trade Union.
+2. Adjust/Change n/a 3.
+Continue as is n/a 4.
+Stop/Remove n/a Date sent to Equality Rep for publishing Date Published (equality rep to enter date) 00/00/0000